-And certainly, some people really do have gardens that are a challenge!
+And certainly, it has to be said, some people really do have gardens which represent a real challenge!
 Clay soil, drought and shade (not to mention combinations of any of these) may seem like impossible gardening scenarios – yet even here it is possible to accommodate a few plants that attract bees.

 Why not take a look at these links about gardening in problem places, according to which best describes your situation:

 Shade can present its challenges, but looking to nature, we can find inspiration.
 Here you'll find some shade gardening ideas that include planting for bees and pollinators.